jaxwong/tp/docs/UserGuide.md

 OverBooked data are saved automatically as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 If the data file becomes an invalid json or fields no longer fall within given restrictions after user edits, OverBooked will create a new empty file to replace it.
-Hence, it is recommended to take a backup of the file before editing it.<br>
+Hence, it is recommended to make a backup of the file before editing it.<br>
 Furthermore, certain edits can cause the OverBooked to behave in unexpected ways (e.g., if a value entered is outside of the acceptable range).
 Therefore, edit the data file only if you are confident that you can update it correctly.
 </div>